 From October through December it seems like every organization is having a craft show.
 You will see Churches, School PTO’s, Band Boosters, Athletic Boosters and many others.
 Who is sponsoring the show and especially where it is being held should also be a consideration when selecting a craft show.
-Churches often have a limited area for vendors so your booth space options may also be limited.
+Some shows use venues that have a limited area for vendors, so your booth space options may also be limited.
 There tends to be fewer crafters/vendors in smaller spaces so your shoppers may also be limited.
 Shows supporting school organizations have the ability to use the school and have multiple areas such as the gym and cafeteria to use for their show.
 Certain geographic areas of a city or region could also work best for the types of items you sell.
 A young, hip product in an area with an older population may not sell that well.

 Juried shows are ones where you submit photographs of your work and a committee decides if you are accepted into a show.
 Craft shows featuring only handmade items often use this method to select the vendors for their show.
 It allows them to make sure they don’t have several vendors making the same things and that the work is the quality they are seeking for their show.
-I have found that juried shows seem to be a better quality show since the organizers are taking the time to select the exhibitors.
+In my experience, juried shows seem to be a better quality show since the organizers are taking the time to select the exhibitors.

-Small booth fees can also be an indication of the quality of a show.
-My experience has shown that when you pay a $20 fee the show is probably not that organized.
+Small booth fees can be an indication of the quality of a show.
+My experience has shown that when you pay a $20 fee, the show is probably not that organized.
 That is not to say that the more the booth fee is, the better the show is.
 In my area of the country the average fee is between $50 and $75 for a one day show.
-I would like to take our Lathe Junkie items to an art fair but fees for those shows average $300 to $500 dollars per booth and numbers that are a bit scary for me.
+I would like to take our Lathe Junkie items to an art fair, but fees for those shows average $300 to $500 dollars per booth.
+These numbers that are a bit scary for me.
 That all being said the booth fee at our best selling show ever was zero.

-In today’s social media environment marketing and promotion of an event are very important.
+In today’s social media environment, marketing and promotion of an event using social media are very important.
 Some shows are really good at this and others ignore this totally.
-Shows that have Facebook pages, create events and feature vendor’s products are working hard to attract shoppers for you to sell to.
+Shows that have Facebook pages, create events, and feature vendor’s products, are working hard to attract shoppers for you to sell to.
 If your show is not doing this, use your own social media to promote where you are going to be and what you are selling.
 I always make sure to post a picture of my booth at the show once we are set up so shoppers know who they are looking for.
 During down times at the show, create another post to get people to come.